streamingfast/substreams-tron/README.md

-# substreams-tron
+# Substreams TRON

-Substreams modules is bundling lib and proto files descriptor for Tron chain.
+Substreams modules is bundling lib and proto files descriptor for TRON chain.